anandshivam44/DevOpsAutomation/LinuxCommands.md

-## Important and Useful Linux Commands for Daily Life and Interviews
+## Important and Useful Linux Commands for Daily Life, Interviews and tricks

 __________________
 #### pushd popd dir